 The SonicGauge™ Wireless Monitoring System provides real-time data acquisition in order to accurately monitor the ‘real’ dynamic fluid head over the PCP during the dewatering phase and to capture early well pressure build-up parameters in two Coal Seam Gas (CSG) wells.

-Real-time annulus fluid level data was required at frequent intervals in two shallow PCP wells over a 1-year period to ensure the wells were not pumped off, and to capture pressure build up data between pumping cycles.
-The client required a cost-effective solution that did not require a wellhead pass-through, and which desirably did not have a cable strapped to tubing so the tubing string could be snubbed in and out of a live well.
+Real-time annulus fluid level data was required at frequent intervals in two shallow PCP wells over one year to ensure the wells were not pumped off and to capture pressure build-up data between pumping cycles.
+The client required a cost-effective solution that did not require a wellhead pass-through and desirably did not have a cable strapped to tubing so the tubing string could be snubbed in and out of a live well.

 In one well, a single SonicGauge™ sensor was installed at 239mMD, and in the other well at 316mMD—both were located directly underneath the PCPs.
 Both wireless gauges transmitted directly to the Surface Data Logger at surface.
-The planned operational life of the gauges was approximately 1 year with data measured and transmitted at 1-hourly intervals.
+The planned operational life of the gauges was approximately one year, with data measured and transmitted at 1-hourly intervals.
 The SonicGauges were powered by 2 C cell lithium batteries.

 CASE STUDY 2 | AUSTRALIAN OPERATOR

-Annulus fluid level data was required at frequent intervals during the whole of well life to ensure the well was not pumped off.
-The client required a solution that did not require a wellhead pass-thru, and which desirably did not have a cable strapped to tubing so the tubing string could be snubbed in and out of a live well.
+Annulus fluid level data was required at frequent intervals throughout the well life to ensure the well was not pumped off.
+The client required a solution that did not require a wellhead pass-through and desirably did not have a cable strapped to tubing so the tubing string could be snubbed in and out of a live well.
 Low cost and long life were necessities.

-A single SonicGauge™ Wireless Downhole Gauge was installed at 969mMD transmitting directly to the Surface Data Logger.
-The planned operational life of the gauge was approximately 6 years with data measured and transmitted at 6-hourly intervals.
+A single SonicGauge™ Wireless Downhole Gauge was installed at 969mMD, transmitting directly to the Surface Data Logger.
+The planned operational life of the gauge was approximately six years, with data measured and transmitted at 6-hourly intervals.
 The gauge was powered by 2x C cell batteries.

-The SonicGauge sensor operated faultlessly for 263 days (including during pump shut-in periods), was recovered to surface during a workover and left running for a further 30 days until it was switched off by Acoustic Data for data download and firmware update.
-Total run time was 293 days with the entire data set for the period being recovered.
+The SonicGauge sensor operated faultlessly for 263 days (including during pump shut-in periods).
+It was recovered to surface during a workover and was left running for an additional 30 days until it was switched off for data download and firmware update.
+The total run time was 293 days, with the entire data set for the period being recovered.